 It’s impossible to get pregnant while you’re on your period

-This is a common misconception that makes couples feel safe and have unprotected sex.
+This is a common misconception that makes couples feel like having unprotected sex during a period will prevent pregnancies.
 OB-GYN Christine Grieves spoke with The Huffington Post and explained that getting pregnant while you’re on your period is rare but possible.
 “The problem with saying that you ‘cannot get pregnant on your period’ as a general statement?
 Sometimes women have bleeding not associated with a true period, and they may think they are getting a period, but that’s not actually the cause of bleeding,” she says.

 Men are the only ones who want sex

 If someone says something like this around you, feel free to run away.
 This damaging and pervasive stereotype is one that hinders sexual performance and makes people feel a lot of shame.